 Her love increases because her God is eternal.
 There is no shortage of it.
 His love is overflowing.
 Never ending; ever abundant.
 Otherly.
 It’s the definition of truth.
 Therefore she is not gullible, believing every philosophical jargon and sensual speech.
 How mindless is that?
 Think women!
 Get off of this treadmill of lies and live!

 Before my conversion I dibbled and dabbled with Rastafarianism.
-Oh, the admiration I would receive from my black brothers!
-“You are love my queen.”
-“Yes, thanks be to Jah,” I would say, “he has indeed made ME, love”.
-“Yes, He has made me love”.
-All the while, here I was trying to fill the void in my soul by using people and material possession in order for that love to exist– just long enough until I bled it dry and moved on to the next god.
+Oh, the admiration I would receive from my “black brothers!”
+They would say, “You are love my queen.”
+“Yes, thanks be to Jah,” I would say, “he has indeed made ME, love.”
+All the while, here I was trying to fill the void in my soul by using people and material possessions in order for that love to exist– just long enough until I bled it dry and moved on to the next “god”.
 To be frank, deep inside I did not know Jah (I did not know Yahweh).
 In fact, I was very much frightened by the thought of him.
 I knew the reality of an eternal punishment was awaiting me soon.
 I woke up drenched from sweat.
 Nightmares on end.
 But I suppressed that truth and sought love elsewhere.
 Society has a cynical way of silencing us.
 Keeping us from asking questions.
 “Just keep it moving,” we say.
 Numbing our conscience with every sort of earthly passion and desire we could want.
 Self-government is the rule here, where the great pristine steps of the Tower of Babel would lead us to ‘true love’.
 This is where you can find her children.
-This is where her disciples and prophets get their wisdom. “love yourself” is her motto.
-Entitlement is the greatest attribute one must strive for.
+This is where her disciples and prophets get their wisdom.
+“Love yourself” is her motto.
+Entitlement is the greatest attribute one must strive for, in Babylon.

 Sin makes us do dumb things.
 In our naiveness we believe anything, but the truth.
 Self-love will even go as far as oppression and murder of another soul.
 Of course we wouldn’t utter those words.
 We say fluffy things, like, “fulfill your potential.”
 Or if you want happiness, peace, or success start thinking you have the power to achieve those things.
 Just a little ignorance and a folding of the hands is all that is needed.
 All this at the expense of someone else’s life.
 “They deserve what comes their way.”
-This is nothing, but a coup – an allegiance with Satan to attempt to dethrone God.
+This is nothing but a coup – an allegiance with Satan to attempt to dethrone God.
 It is an attempt to redefine what love is so that it suits our lust.
 Let’s quit the humdrum and be for real.
 Isn’t that what all sin is?
-Isn’t that the reason why some of us believers are not fighting for the oppressed, fatherless or widows because we ourselves are oppressors and so we don’t care or are filled with shame?
-So we turn the other way and wait for some other super spiritual person to take up the mantle.
-You know, the self-righteous folks who pretend they have no struggles.
 See, love cannot flow from our thrones.
 It’s only selfishness masqueraded as love so that others can love us back.
 There is but only pure evil, violence, chaos, injustice, hatred, death, perversion and lies that flows from our thrones.
 The list goes on.

 Therefore, a woman’s love should be a reflection of a greater one.
 One that existed in antiquity.
 For she was created and is held together by this very love.
 “Whose love?” you asked.
 The love of Christ Jesus.
 There is a throne in heaven, with One seated on the throne.
 The Lord God Almighty is his name and before his throne the crowns of men and women are cast down.
 There is worship.
 These words are uttered, “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.”